dustinpfister/blog_posts/_posts/js-array-slice.md

 console.log(last); // 4
 ```

+However there are yet event more ways of getting the last element in an array, but some of them will mutate the source array.
+Still if I just want to get the last element of an array, maybe it would be best to just use something like this and move on.
+This is not the kind of rabbit hole that I care to get stuck on, and I can always make these kinds of simple changes later on when maintaining a project of it comes to that.

 ## 3 - javaScript Array slice can be used to clone (or copy if you prefer) an array but it is a shallow clone

 So because Array.slice returns a new Array rather than mutating one, it can in some cases be used as a way to clone an array assuming it is an array of primitive values.
 What I mean by that is that the use of Array.slice as a way to copy and array by itself will result in a shallow clone of the source array.
-So if the source array contains one or more objects as elemenst then those elements in the resulting array will be the same references to the same objects in memory.
-For this reason it is nesseecry to look into options for deep cloning an object then.
+So if the source array contains one or more objects as elements then those elements in the resulting array will be the same references to the same objects in memory.
+For this reason it is necessary to look into options for deep cloning an object then.

 ```js
 let a1 = [1,2,3,4],